 A UCC, also known as uniform commercial code, is a financial document for businesses.
 When factoring, you list your factoring company as a creditor since you're technically borrowing money them.
-A UCC will never negatively affect your business and can actually protect you.
+A UCC will never negatively affect your business or credit score.

 A UCC is a financial statement that protects your factoring company and your business.Read

 The reserve rate is the percentage of an invoice that the factoring company keeps until a shipper pays.
 If the factoring company is short-paid, they will take that amount from the reserve.
-If not, the carrier gets their money back.
 Reserves are simply insurance for factoring companies.

 Reserves are insurance for factoring companies in case a shipper doesn't pay.Read